Former Deer Lodge hospital to be sold at auction

 DEER LODGE — Powell County commissioners recently passed a resolution to sell the former hospital in Deer Lodge in an auction at 11 a.m.
-Wednesday, March 8, in the courthouse, 409 Missouri Ave.
+Wednesday, March 8, in the courthouse at 409 Missouri Ave.

 Commissioner Dan Sager said there will be no restriction on what the new owner can do with the buildings — refurbish or demolish — with the exception of complying with city zoning.

 The hospital was built in 1964, with additions in 1976, 1986 and 2000.
-Upgrades and remodeling were completed in 2005-06 including replacement of windows and a new roof.
-The single-story, 27,000-square-foot structure included a 19-bed acute care facility, a 16-bed long term care center, as well as a medical clinic and emergency room.
+In 2000, a $2.9 million investment included building a new clinic attached to the hospital, replacement of windows and a new roof.
+The single-story, 27,000-square-foot structure included a 19-bed acute care facility, a 16-bed long term care center, a medical clinic and an emergency room.

 People are also reading…

 Because the building construction was financed with federal rural development bonds, covenant restrictions required that the building be sold or leased to a nonprofit organization, government agency or a consortium under the umbrella of one management entity.
 That restriction expired in 2017.
-An appraisal of the site at commissioners’ request came in at $300,000.
-An auction was held five years ago, but there were no bidders at that time.
+An appraisal of the site at commissioners’ request came in at $330,000.
+An auction was held five years ago, but there were no bidders.

 The building has not been used to a large extent since the hospital moved to the new Deer Lodge Medical Center in September 2011.
 The Council on Aging has used a small portion of it for storage of food, boxes, tables, etc., which are being moved to another location.
 Occasionally, the old hospital was used for other activities such as the recent first responder training, etc.